highcharts-for-python/highcharts-core/docs/_dependencies.rst

       .. note::

-        Not technically a Python dependency, but obviously **Highcharts Core for Python** will not work properly if your rendering layer does not leverage Highcharts JS.
+        Not technically a Python dependency, but obviously **Highcharts Core for Python** will not work properly if your rendering layer does not leverage Highcharts Core (JS).

     * `esprima-python <https://github.com/Kronuz/esprima-python>`_ v.4.0 or higher
     * `requests <https://requests.readthedocs.io/en/latest/>`_ v.2.28 or higher